AlexLambiris/Ebrains_Fall_School_2025_Cellular_Models/README.md

 This project is under the common supervision of Jean-Marc Goaillard, DR, INT, Sane team & Cyprien Dautrevaux, PhD student, INS, NeuroStim team.

+**For the project you are free to use EBRAINS platform or your own machine**

 ## Instruction for the project

 ### Env creation